codsen/codsen.com/src/os/string-strip-html.md

 Speaking scientifically, it works from lexer-level, it's a _scanerless_ parser.

 In simple language, this program does not use parsing and AST trees.
 It processes the input string as text.
-Whatever the algorithm doesn't understand — errors, broken code, non-HTML, etc — it skips.
+Whatever the algorithm doesn't understand — errors, broken code, non-HTML, etc. — it skips.

 {% include "btt.njk" %}

-## Quality dependencies

-We use only our own or very popular dependencies: [`ent`](https://www.npmjs.com/package/ent) is by [substack](https://www.npmjs.com/~substack) himself and [`lodash`](https://www.npmjs.com/package/lodash) is, well, The Lodash.
-All other dependencies are our own.